Saturday, August 20, 2011

 20.08.11.
 DANGER KEEP OUT.
 Steel mesh fence cordon.
 Demolition site, Richmond Methodist Church hall, Stanmore Rd, post June 13 quake

-Avonside Dr: Parked by a POLLUTED WATER threat sign nailed to an Avon River tree, by Avonside Girls High School ghost.
-As quakes had trashed Christchurch sewage pipes, Avon River was an open sewer.
+Avonside Dr: I parked by a POLLUTED WATER threat-sign nailed to an Avon River tree by Avonside Girls High School ruin.
+As quakes trashed Christchurch sewage-pipes, Avon River was an open-sewer.

 20.08.11.
 POLLUTED WATER threat sign, Avon River, Avonside Dr, post June 13 quake